CareForce & Carehaus

 CareHaus

 As the newest extension of the CareForce, Carehaus is the United States' first care-based, co-housing project.
-In a Carehaus, disabled and older adults, caregivers and their families live in independent living units clustered around shared spaces.
+In a Carehaus, older adults, caregivers and their families live in independent living units clustered around shared spaces.
 In exchange for their labor, caregivers receive good wages, childcare, and various benefits.
 An additional team engages residents in shared meals, horticulture, art, fitness, physical therapy, financial literacy courses, and more.
 Carehaus was initiated by Marisa who then reached out to architect Rafi Segal and developer/urban planner Ernst Valery to co-found the project. http://carehaus.net

 Carehaus rendering - design by architect Rafi Segal and collaborating artist Marisa Morán Jahn